CaioMGA/rosary-mobile/README.md

 # rosary-mobile
-mobile website to help people pray the Holy Rosary
+website to help people pray the Holy Rosary